 Admissions Process for Paramedic Program

-South Florida State College’s Paramedic program is a limited access program that accepts a maximum of 18 students each fall term.
-Applicants must submit two applications: the general student application to South Florida State College, which all students must complete, and an application to the Paramedic program.
+South Florida State College’s Paramedic program is a limited access program that accepts a maximum of 18 students each fall and spring term.
 Applicants are not considered for admission to the Paramedic program until all of their required records are filed with the Admissions Office, and it is the applicant’s responsibility to provide these records.
-The EMS Department reserves the right to deny admission to any student who lacks necessary qualifications for the Paramedic program.
+The EMS Department reserves the right to deny admission to any student who lacks the necessary qualifications for the Paramedic program.

 Step 1: South Florida State College Admissions Requirements

-If you are not currently enrolled in SFSC, complete these requirements through the SFSC Admissions Office.
-If you are a current student, proceed to Step 2: the Paramedic Program Application Process below.
+If you are not currently enrolled in SFSC, complete these requirements through the SFSC Admissions Office General Application Link.
+If you are a current student, contact the program administrative office for information regarding how to update your current SFSC student application.

 Submit your official high school transcript, GED, or equivalent, verifying that you have graduated from high school.
 Each transcript must come directly from your school to the SFSC Admissions Office via the mail or by electronic transfer.